-Warren & Providence Criminal Defense Lawyer Serving All of RI
+Warren & Providence Criminal Defense Lawyer Serving All of Rhode Island

 If you have been charged with a theft crime in Rhode Island, you could be facing serious, life-altering penalties.
 Our Rhode Island criminal defense attorneys can fight for your rights and restore your reputation.
 At Abilheira Law, LLC our attorneys are dedicated to providing respectful, straightforward and trustworthy representation to our clients.
 Our defense attorneys have experience aggressively defending criminal charges, so you can rest assured you are in good hands.

 Contact our criminal defense lawyer for a consultation today.

 How Rhode Island Defines Theft

 Under Rhode Island law, theft is defined as the wrongful taking of anything of value with the intent to deprive the owner of the item indefinitely.
 “Theft” is considered an umbrella term for any stealing of property.
 In Rhode Island, there are a sub-categories of theft that have their own punishments based on the circumstances surrounding the theft.
 Those include:

 - Larceny: occurs when an individual takes property without force.

 - Shoplifting: the taking of any merchandise from a retail store or the changing or removal of tags with the intent to deprive the store owner from the value of the merchandise.